 Apples are highly nutritious and are rich in a variety of flavonoids, antioxidants, dietary fiber, vitamins, and other nutrients.
 The health benefits of apples may be attributed to their antioxidant, anti-inflammatory and anti-cancer properties.
 Different observational studies have found that including fiber-rich apples as part of the diet/nutrition may help reduce the risk of cancers such as colorectal cancer, lung cancer and ER -ve breast cancer.
-However, drinking clear apple juice may not have the same impact/health benefits.
+However, drinking clear apple juice may not have the same impact or health/nutrition benefits.

 Apples and the Key Active Ingredients